Lahoma man dies in accident

-A Lahoma man was killed Frdaiy in a single-vehicle accident in Major County.
+ISABELLA, Okla. — A Lahoma man was killed Friday, March 12, 2021, in a single-vehicle accident in Major County.

 Thomas Warren Graham, 55, was pronounced dead at the scene of massive injuries, according to an Oklahoma Highway Patrol report.